thammaraku/homework_08_professional_readme_generator/project_readme_auto_generated.md

   ## Installation
   To install necessary dependencies, run the following command:
   ```
-  npm install
+  test
   ```
   ## Usage
-  input your project data on each question then application will generate readme file for you
+  test
   ## Contributing
-  me
+  test
   ## Tests
-  Instruction to test application: input your project data on each question then application will generate readme file for you
+  Instruction to test application: test
   ## Questions
-  Any questions, please contact undefined.You can find more of my work at undefined.
+  Any questions, please contact test.You can find more of my work at test.